microsoft/Flash_University/CLR_via_CSharp/Week1/Week1.md

 - "I spent a large part of my life fixing these kinds of problems" -Michael McCann
 ---

-### What if there's more than one type of computer
+### What if there's more than one type of OS/hardware etc.
 - We write a program, how do we ensure it runs on Windows, Mac, Linux etc?
 - solution is still the same translation problem, just scaled up a level
 ---